-From 2013 to January 2017, Tim was ESRC Professorial Research Fellow on Prosperity and Sustainability in the Green Economy (PASSAGE).
-From 2010 to 2014, he was Director of the Sustainable Lifestyles Research Group (SLRG), a multi-institution research group funded by the UK Department for the Environment Food and Rural Affairs, ESRC and the Scottish Government.
+From 2013 to January 2017, Tim held a Professorial Research Fellowship on Prosperity and Sustainability in the Green Economy (PASSAGE).
+From 2010 to 2014 he was Director of the Sustainable Lifestyles Research Group (SLRG), which aimed to develop evidence-based advice to policy makers about realistic strategies to encourage more sustainable lifestyles.
 From 2006 to 2011 he was Director of the ESRC Research group on Lifestyles, Values and Environment (RESOLVE), a novel cross-disciplinary institution at the time, set out to unravel the complex links between lifestyles, values and the environment.
 Following his Professorial Research Fellowship on the social psychology of sustainable consumption (2003–2005), Tim published his widely cited report Motivating Sustainable Consumption.
 A respective Earthscan ‘Reader’ in Sustainable Consumption was issued in 2006.
-From 1995 to 2000 he held an EPSRC fellowship on the Thermodynamics of Clean Technologies.
-During five years at the Stockholm Environment Institute in the early 1990s, he pioneered the concept of preventative environmental management—a core principle of the circular economy framework—outlined in his 1996 book Material Concerns – pollution profit and quality of life.
+From 1995 to 2000 Tim held an EPSRC fellowship on the Thermodynamics of Clean Technologies.
+During five years at the Stockholm Environment Institute in the early 1990s, he pioneered the concept of preventative environmental management—a core principle of the circular economy framework—outlined in his 1996 book Material Concerns: Pollution Profit and Quality of life.

 Since 2010, Tim has been engaged in an ambitious collaborative project to build a new ecological macroeconomics.
 He and Prof Peter Victor from York University, Canada are developing the conceptual basis for an economy in which stability no longer depends on relentless consumption growth.